charlesm93/charlesm93.github.io/_pages/research.md

 ### Others

-With [Sumit Mukherjee](http://stat.columbia.edu/~sumitm/), I'm working on simulation methods for spin glass models, of which the Ising model is a special case.

 In 2018, I worked on an econometrics model with
 [Shosh Vasserman](https://scholar.harvard.edu/vasserman/home).
 The data generating process of the model involved the solution to a constrained optimization problem, resulting in a discontinuous posterior.
 Finding an appropriate sampler remains an open problem.